dram1964/cloudarchitect/docs/python/pandas/pandas.md

 df[df["Date of Birth"] < '01/01/1970']
 ```

-The `isin()` function can be used to check for multiple conditions on
+The `isin()` method can be used to check for multiple conditions on
 a column:

 ```python